MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 ### Importing the database schema

 In order to allow changes to the database schema without having to make modifications by hand, the site makes use of [Phinx](https://phinx.org/), a PHP migration manager.
 All the code necessary to set up the tables and to stay up to date with the latest changes is provided in the form of migrations.
-Simply run one of the command below, and assuming you've properly set up your `conf.php` file the migrations should run without any issues.
+Simply run one of the command below, and assuming you've properly set up your `.env` file the migrations should run without any issues.

 ```
 $ wtf db migrate